Jennie Lee (British actress): San Francisco

 Lee returned to the California Theatre in June 1874 for an engagement that would last into August of the following year.
-In June and July, she played Mary Meredith to Edward Sothern's Lord Dundreary in Our American Cousin; in July, Polly Eccles, in Thomas Robertson's comedy Home; in August, Zamora to Bella Pateman's Juliana, in John Tobin's comedy, The Honeymoon; Athenian Society (London, England).
-1903, The Drama; its History, Literature and Influence on Civilization, Volume 16, p.
-6. Retrieved 18 January 2014 in October, Bob, the boot-black, to Frank Mayo's Badger, in Dion Boucicault's The Streets of New York;Amusements Daily Evening Bulletin (San Francisco) 20 October 1874, p.
-1 col. G in November, Susan to William Florence's Captain Cuttle, in John Brougham's adaptation of Dickens's Dombey and Son; in December, Bridget Maguire to Florence's Bryan O'Farrell, in Edmund Falconer's Eileen Oge; in January 1875, reprised Polly Eccles for her benefit performance of Robertson's Home; and in February, Mrs. Wobbler in Henry J. Byron's drama Blow for Blow.
+In June and July, she played Mary Meredith to Edward Sothern's Lord Dundreary in Our American Cousin; in July, Polly Eccles, in Thomas Robertson's comedy Home; in August, Zamora to Bella Pateman's Juliana, in John Tobin's comedy, The Honeymoon; in October, Bob, the boot-black, to Frank Mayo's Badger, in Dion Boucicault's The Streets of New York; in November, Susan to William Florence's Captain Cuttle, in John Brougham's adaptation of Dickens's Dombey and Son; in December, Bridget Maguire to Florence's Bryan O'Farrell, in Edmund Falconer's Eileen Oge; in January 1875, reprised Polly Eccles for her benefit performance of Robertson's Home; and in February, Mrs. Wobbler in Henry J. Byron's drama Blow for Blow.

-On 7 June 1875, Lee played for the first time Jo, the crossing-sweeper, in H. A. Rendle's stage adaptation of Dickens's Bleak House entitled Chesney Wold, with Fanny Janauschek in the dual roles of Lady Dedlock and Hortense.Amusements.
-Daily Evening Bulletin (San Francisco), 8 June 1875, p.
-3 col. E Later that month Lee was Lady Aubrey to H. J. Montague's Mannel, in an adaptation of Octave Feuillet's comedy Il Romanzo Di Un Giovane Povero (The Romance of a Poor Young Man), and in July, Moya, lover of Conn the Shaughraun Dion Boucicault in The Shaughraun.
+On 7 June 1875, Lee played for the first time Jo, the crossing-sweeper, in H. A. Rendle's stage adaptation of Dickens's Bleak House entitled Chesney Wold, with Fanny Janauschek in the dual roles of Lady Dedlock and Hortense.
+Later that month Lee was Lady Aubrey to H. J. Montague's Mannel, in an adaptation of Octave Feuillet's comedy Il Romanzo Di Un Giovane Povero (The Romance of a Poor Young Man), and in July, Moya, lover of Conn the Shaughraun Dion Boucicault in The Shaughraun.

 London

-On 4 August 1875, Lee was given a farewell benefit at the California Theatre not long before she and Burnett departed San Francisco by train to begin the first leg of their return trip back to England.Personal Notes.
-Daily Evening Bulletin (San Francisco, California), 6 August 1875, p.
-1 col. E On 8 November Lee first appeared on the English stage as Jo at the Prince of Wales's Theatre, Liverpool before joining London's Surrey Theatre late that December for a near eight-week engagement playing Jack in Frank W. Green's, Tom Thumb; or, Harlequin King Arthur and the Knights of the Round Table, a pantomime based on the children's story, Jack the Giant Killer.Surrey.
-London Daily News, 28 December 1875, p.
-2 On 21 February 1876 Lee began a long engagement with Burnett's adaption of Bleak House at the Globe Theatre.
+On 4 August 1875, Lee was given a farewell benefit at the California Theatre not long before she and Burnett departed San Francisco by train to begin the first leg of their return trip back to England.
+On 8 November Lee first appeared on the English stage as Jo at the Prince of Wales's Theatre, Liverpool before joining London's Surrey Theatre late that December for a near eight-week engagement playing Jack in Frank W. Green's, Tom Thumb; or, Harlequin King Arthur and the Knights of the Round Table, a pantomime based on the children's story, Jack the Giant Killer.
+On 21 February 1876 Lee began a long engagement with Burnett's adaption of Bleak House at the Globe Theatre.